-Our gratitude extends to; Mr. David Mathis and his wife Toni, Lake Forest, IL. and Sr. Dunn Coletta, St. Francis Wl.
-USA, and to those who have contributed their articles or supported us financially.
-We'd also like to thank our partner Mr. Shuichiro Kashihara, Mrs. Marie Shimane, Mr. Etsuro Itoh and Sr. Kayoko Go.
+Our gratitude extends to: Mr. David Mathis and his wife Toni, Lake Forest, IL. and the late Sr. Dunn Coletta, St. Francis WI.
+USA, and to all those who have contributed their articles or supported us financially.
+We'd also like to thank our Project partners Mr. Shuichiro Kashihara, Mrs. Marie Shimane, Mr. Shinji Jomori, Mr. Etsuro Itoh, and Sr. Kayoko Go.